Founder and Chief Education Officer

 Biography – Education – Current Projects - Selected Publications - Associations

-Dr. David Rose is a developmental neuropsychologist and educator whose primary focus is on the development of new technologies for learning.
+David Rose is a developmental neuropsychologist and educator whose primary focus is on the development of new technologies for learning.
 In 1984, Dr. Rose co-founded CAST, a not-for-profit research and development organization whose mission is to improve education, for all learners, through innovative uses of modern multimedia technology and contemporary research in the cognitive neurosciences.
 That work has grown into a new field called Universal Design for Learning which now influences educational policy and practice throughout the United States and beyond.
-Dr. Rose also teaches at Harvard’s Graduate School of Education where he has been on the faculty for more than 25 years.
+Dr. Rose has taught at the Harvard Graduate School of Education for nearly three decades.

 As a researcher, Dr. Rose is the Principal Investigator on a number of U.S. Department of Education and National Science Foundation grants, and is currently the principal investigator of two national centers created to develop and implement the National Instructional Materials Accessibility Standard (NIMAS).
 With the increasing prominence of UDL as a field within education, Dr. Rose has become a frequent keynote speaker at national and international conferences.